sleak-lbl/weekly-emails/items/ercapofficehrs.md

 are due on October 7.

 Virtual office hours will be held on the following dates:
-- This Friday, September 27
-- Wednesday, October 2
+- This Wednesday, October 2
-- Friday, October 4
+- This Friday, October 4
 - Monday, October 7 (ERCAP due date)

 Sharing video will make it easier for allocations staff to help troubleshoot